 Principal listing and maintenance requirements and procedures

 A company may not be admitted to AIM unless it is appropriate for admission to trading on AIM.
-An AIM company should usually have a similar structure to a UK plc, and where it is an investing company, must be a closed-end fund and not require a restricted investor base.
-An AIM company should not be complex in terms of structure and securities and should issue primarily ordinary shares (or the equivalent).
-Subject to this, there are no jurisdictions of incorporation or industries that would not be acceptable for an AIM company.
-There is also no difference in financial requirements between a foreign company and a domestic company and, as discussed above, AIM does not distinguish between a primary and secondary admission to trading.
-There are no minimum size or market capitalization requirements except for investing companies (as described in section 6 below).
-There are no ongoing financial requirements a company must meet after the initial admission to maintain admission to trading on AIM.
+An AIM company should usually have a similar structure to a UK plc, and where it is an investing company, must be a closed-ended fund and not require a restricted investor base.
+An AIM company should not be complex in terms of structure and securities, and should primarily issue ordinary shares (or the equivalent).
+Subject to these criteria, there are no jurisdictions of incorporation or industries that would not be acceptable for a company to be admitted to AIM.
+There is also no difference in financial requirements between a foreign company and a domestic company and, as discussed above, AIM does not distinguish between primary and secondary admissions to trading.
+There are no minimum size or market capitalization requirements except for investing companies (as described in the section entitled Specific situations).
+There are no ongoing financial thresholds a company must meet after the initial admission in order to maintain admission to trading on AIM.

 Corporate governance.
 For its securities to be admitted to trading on AIM, a company must state in its Admission Document and on its website the recognized corporate governance code that the board of directors has decided to apply, how the company complies with that code, and where it departs from its chosen corporate governance code, an explanation of the reasons for doing so.
-For more details, please see section 5 below.
+For more details, please see the section entitled Corporate governance.

 Nomads.
 All companies applying for admission to AIM must appoint and retain, at all times, a nominated adviser (Nomad).
-Nomads are corporate finance firms, accountants or brokers.
+Nomads are corporate finance firms, investment banks, accountants or brokers.
 They must be approved by the LSE.
-The register of approved Nomads is available on the LSE’s website at http://www.londonstockexchange.com/exchange/companies-and-advisors/aim/for-companies/nomad-search.html.
-In relation to any application for admission to AIM, a Nomad must submit an early notification form to the LSE as soon as reasonably practicable.
+The register of approved Nomads is available on the LSE's website at http://www.londonstockexchange.com/exchange/companies-and-advisors/aim/for-companies/nomad-search.html.
+In relation to any application for admission to AIM, a Nomad must submit an early notification form in the prescribed form (a template of which is available on the LSE's website at https://docs.londonstockexchange.com/sites/default/files/documents/early-notification-form.doc) to the LSE as soon as reasonably practicable and in any case prior to the submission of the pre-admission announcement.
+The early notification form may be submitted by email to aimregulation@lseg.com.
 The form requires, among other matters, certain general information about the applicant's business, shares, directors and shareholders.
-Irrespective of the requirement for early notification, where the circumstances of the applicant could affect its appropriateness for AIM, the Nomad is expected to have early discussions with the LSE ahead of the application submission.
-The Nomad is required to consider a non-exhaustive list of factors, including the applicant's rationale for seeking admission, its business model and business operations, as well as any formal criticism of the applicant or any of its directors by a regulator, government or other bodies, These factors either on their own or when combined with others may impact an applicant’s appropriateness for admission to AIM.
+Irrespective of the requirement for early notification, where the circumstances of the applicant could affect its appropriateness for AIM admission, the Nomad is expected to have early discussions with the LSE ahead of the application submission.
+The Nomad is required to consider a non-exhaustive list of factors, including the applicant's rationale for seeking admission, its business model and business operations, as well as any formal criticism of the applicant or any of its directors by a regulator, government or other bodies.
+These factors either on their own or when combined with others may impact an applicant's appropriateness for admission to AIM.

 • The directors of the company seeking admission to AIM have been advised as to the nature of the company's obligations under the AIM Rules for Companies (the AIM Rules).